macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

-# High-Performance FinBERT pipelines mining r/WallStreeBet for volatility signals
+# High-Performance FinBERT pipelines mining:  Reddit WallStreeBet for volatility signals

 This is the final project for **MACS 30123 — Large-Scale Computing for the Social Sciences**, carried out by **Zhiyu Zheng** and **Zherui Lu**.

-In this work we implement large-scale computing—Spark, distributed GPUs, and AWS Batch on RCC—to mine and clean **\~20 million WallStreetBets Reddit posts (2012-2024)**, embed each post with **FinBERT**, and join the resulting 768-dimensional vectors with CRSP trade-and-quote data.
+In this work we implement large-scale computing—Spark, distributed GPUs, and AWS Batch on RCC—to mine and clean **\~90 million WallStreetBets Reddit posts (2012-2024)**, embed each post with **FinBERT**, and join the resulting 768-dimensional vectors with CRSP trade-and-quote data.

 We then train elastic-net and LSTM models in parallel to forecast daily realized volatility for US stock, evaluating performance with MSE, $R^{2}$.
 The project demonstrates how scalable NLP pipelines can transform retail-investor sentiment into actionable sigma-risk signals, fulfilling the course’s mandate to combine high-performance computing with social-science insight.

-# README Navigation

 # Responsibilities